kumakyoo42/oma-file-formats/OMA.md

     00000090  e8 62 0d 60 52 c4 6a 77  3f 00 11 f1 32 69        |.b.`R.jw?...2i|

-The first four bytes give the number of elements in this slice, namely three.
-The rest of the slice is compressed and thus not human readable.
+The first four bytes give the number of elements in this slice, namely
+3. The rest of the slice is compressed and thus not human readable.
 The decompressed version looks like this:

     00000020                           80 00 04 b0 ae 08 80 00  |................|